ITSETHERYOUORME/ITSETHERYOUORME/README.md

 - 👋 Hi, I’m @ITSETHERYOUORME
 - 👀 I’m interested in ...
 LEARNING to CODE
 - 🌱 I’m currently learning ...
-SOLIDITY
+Sheets, SQL, R, Py and Solidity(When I have some free time)
 - 💞️ I’m looking to collaborate on ...
-DAPPS
+Data Analytics, Data modeling, Data cleaning/scrubbing
 - 📫 How to reach me ... joeyoviedo@gmail.com

 <!---